microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 ![Add Configuration button](images/nodejs-debugging/add-configuration-button.png)

-These are the available snippets:
+The following snippets are available:

 * **Launch Program**: Launch a Node.js program in debug mode.
 * **Launch via npm**: Launch a Node.js program through an npm 'debug' script.
-If you have defined an npm debug script in your package.json, you can use it directly from your launch configuration.
-Make sure that the debug port used in the npm script, corresponds to the port specified in the snippet.
+You can use an npm debug script from your launch configuration if it has been defined in your package.json.
+The debug port used in the npm script must correspond to the port specified in the snippet.
 * **Attach**: Attach to the debug port of a locally running Node.js program.
 Make sure that the Node.js program to debug has been started in debug mode, and the debug port used is the same as the one specified in the snippet.
 * **Attach to Remote Program**: Attach to the debug port of a Node.js program running on the host specified by the `address` attribute.
 Make sure that the Node.js program to debug has been started in debug mode, and the debug port used is the same as the one specified in the snippet.
 To help VS Code map source files between your workspace and the filesystem of the remote host, make sure to specify correct paths for the `localRoot`and `remoteRoot` attributes.
 * **Attach by Process ID**: Open the process picker to select a node or gulp process for debugging.
 With this launch configuration, you can even attach to a node or gulp process that was not started in debug mode.